CSU Research Competition

-In February 2024, Cal Poly will host an internal competition to select the 10 projects that will represent Cal Poly at the CSU Research Competition (hosted by Cal Poly in April 2024).
+On 2/21-2/23/25, Cal Poly will host an internal competition to select the ten research/creative activity projects that will represent Cal Poly at the CSU Research Competition to be hosted at Cal Poly Humboldt 4/25-4/26/25.

 At the internal competition, projects will be presented by Cal Poly undergraduate students, graduate students and recent alums from across the colleges.
 All members of the campus community and supporters are invited to attend.